bluespeedmouse/skybotv2/README.md

 ?sbhelp - Links to the repo.
 ?ver - Displays current version.
 May not always be accurate.
 ?datetime - Will eventually display the date and time at the time of execution.
+?testcmd - Tells you wether or not the bot is online.
+You COULD just use any other command, but why would you?